xakep666/ps3netsrv-go/README.md

 # ps3netsrv-go

-It's a minimal alternative implementation of original [ps3netsrv](https://github.com/aldostools/webMAN-MOD/tree/master/_Projects_/ps3netsrv) which needed to install games using WebMAN/IrisMAN over network (without copying files to console).
+It's an alternative implementation of original [ps3netsrv](https://github.com/aldostools/webMAN-MOD/tree/master/_Projects_/ps3netsrv) which needed to install games using WebMAN/IrisMAN over network (without copying files to console).

 I made it because original code is way hard to read and hard to build for some platforms.
 And for fun and education